The long room in trinity college dublin library a must see on a 2 days Dublin itinerary

 Bicycle outside the Ferryman pub in Dublin Ireland

-Top Tip: Finish day 1 of your 2 day Dublin itinerary with a pint in The Ferryman
+Top Tip: Finish day 1 of your 2-day Dublin itinerary with a pint in The Ferryman

 Day 2: of your 2 days Dublin itinerary